kristinemlarson/gnssrefl/docs/rinex2snr.md

 **Examples using RINEX 3:**

 If your station name has 9 characters (lower case please), the code assumes you are looking for a RINEX 3 file.
-However, my code will store the SNR data using the normal 4 character name. *You must install the gfzrnx executable that translates RINEX 3 to 2 to use RINEX 3 files in my code.*
+However, my code will store the SNR data using the normal 4 character name. *You must install the gfzrnx executable that translates RINEX 3 to 2 to use RINEX 3 files in this code.* If you followed the instructions for installation, this is already taken care of.

 <code>rinex2snr</code> currently supports RINEX3 for 30 second data at :

 - unavco